-In the age of CoronaVirus when you and your team are practicing 'social distancing' a Virtual Fundraiser may be the answer.
-In place of the live GALA, the 'Good News' Auctioneer will help you produce and execute a live benefit auction.
+In the age of COVID-19 when you and your team are practicing 'social distancing' a Virtual Fundraiser might be the best answer.
+In place of the live GALA, the 'Good News' Auctioneer George Franco will help you produce and execute a live benefit auction online.

 With my years as a television reporter I am keenly aware of what it's like to go 'live'.
 As a former anchor/producer I would produce the newscast I was anchoring.
 In essence it's the same thing when it comes to a successful Virtual webcast.
 This is a merging of two technologies, webcasting/broadcasting and fundraising.

 We would produce a fundraising 'show' for the web.
-We would integrate fundraising software with webcasting to seamlessly bring your Gala to various web formats, Facebook, YouTube, Vemio, Instagram and others.
+We would integrate fundraising software with webcasting to seamlessly bring your Gala to various web formats, Facebook, YouTube, Vimeo, Instagram and others.